Larouex/AzureIoTCentral/Connecting the Raspberry Pi/Module01/README.md

 * The tool called "balenaEtcher" which is used to copy your Raspbian image onto the formatted SD card.
 [LINK: balenaEtcher Download Page](https://www.balena.io/etcher/)

 * The OS Image for the RPi.
 We will install the full package named "Raspbian Buster with desktop and recommended software" [LINK: Raspbian Buster Download Page](https://www.raspberrypi.org/downloads/raspbian/)

+###### NOTE: balenaEtcher does not require the SD card to be formatted before imaging with Raspbian.
+I include the process for completeness, but you can skip it if you are so inclined!

 #### Now that you have all of that software installed, let's build our SD card for the RPi...